siyuan-note/user-guide-en_US/Versioning and Sync/1 Local Repository.md

 ## Rollback version
 {: id="20210104091559-kgrtuyh"}

 At present, SiYuan only supports browsing history.
-If you need to rollback or support more Git operations, please use the Git tool. #Note#: After using external tools, you need to restart SiYuan.
+If you need to rollback or support more Git operations, please use the Git tool. #Note#: After using external tools, you need to restart SiYuan, or click the refresh button on the file tree.
 {: id="20210104091559-ejqvg9b"}